kristinbrooks/ktowns-spike/README.md

 You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

+## Install Expo Go

+[Expo Go](https://expo.dev/client) is the app to install on your Android or iOS device to test the mobile app.

 ## Starting the app

 - Install dependencies: `yarn`